TryGhost/docs/content/concepts/routing.md

     filter: tag:[imac,mac-pro]
 ```

 A `filter` must be used in combination with the `controller: channel` configuration to select a specific list of posts for display using the `{{posts}}` template variable.
+Read more about creating [channels and content hubs](/tutorials/building-a-content-hub/) in this tutorial.

 ### filter